susam/userscripts/README.md

 browsing the web.
 These userscripts are tiny JavaScript snippets that can be installed and run with a userscript manager such as Greasemonkey, Violentmonkey, or Tampermonkey.
 These userscript managers are available as web browser extensions.
-One of them should be installed on the web browser as a prerequisite before these userscripts can be used.
+One of them needs to be installed on the web browser as a prerequisite before these userscripts can be used.